also available »

 This points out a critical factor in the distribution of energy in human foods too.
 Eating producers (plants) at the bottom of the food chain is the most efficient way for humans to acquire energy for living.
 This has implications for humans as we strive to keep a growing human population adequately nourished.

 These ideas also introduce the origin of organic matter that later can become fossil fuels.
-The original source of energy in fossil fuels is sunlight, which fueled photosynthesis.
-Oil and natural gas come from photosynthetic plankton, which have been preserved in sediments on the ocean floor, heated, and chemically altered into hydrocarbons.
+The source of energy in fossil fuels is sunlight, which fueled photosynthesis.
+Oil and natural gas come from photosynthetic plankton which has been preserved in sediments on the ocean floor, heated, and chemically altered into hydrocarbons.
 Coal comes from plants that have been buried in sediment, compacted, and preserved.
 These ideas are further explored in Energy Principle 4.
 (Learn more about where oil comes from.)

 Helping students understand these ideas

 While many students can readily relate to the idea of the terrestrial food web, the marine food web may be less familiar to them.
 Students may be surprised to learn that about half the Earth's primary productivity of organic material comes from the oceans.

 Other topics that tie into this theme are: